AZ-0/PDFs/README.md

 # PDFs
 Some PDFs about maths and cryptography

-The Goldwasser-Micali one is pretty bad, will refactor it soon™️.
+The Goldwasser-Micali one is very bad, will refactor it soon™️.